 Land reclamation and forest science

-The forest science expertise of Natural Resources Canada–Canadian Forest Service (CFS) aims at improving land reclamation results and the environmental performance of Canada’s oil and gas industry while also advancing the restoration of forest landscapes.
+The forest science expertise of Natural Resources Canada–Canadian Forest Service (CFS) aims at improving land reclamation results and the restoration of forest landscapes while also advancing the environmental performance of Canada’s oil and gas industry.

 Improving forest land reclamation with Canadian Forest Service expertise

-Land reclamation is the process of turning disturbed land into a productive or other desired state.
+Land reclamation is the process of turning disturbed land into its former or other desired state.

 In Canada, land reclamation efforts are most often directed at land disturbed during natural resource development, including mining and oil and gas operations.
 Because this development often takes place in forested areas, re-establishing healthy, resilient forest ecosystems is an important part of land reclamation and landscape restoration.
 Forests provide many “ecosystem services,” such as carbon storage and nutrient cycling.
-CFS expertise in this area can contribute significantly to returning forest lands to healthy states.
+CFS expertise in this area is contributing significantly to returning forests to healthy states.

 Current CFS land reclamation research is focusing on the oil and gas sector, including oil sands mining and in situ operations.
-However, the knowledge and practices developed for that sector are expected to be just as relevant to other natural resource sectors across Canada.
+However, the knowledge and practices developed for that sector can be applied to other natural resource sectors across Canada.